Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors: Abstract

 \section{Abstract}

-We use polarization-resolved electronic Raman spectroscopy to study charge dynamics in non-magnetic FeSe$_{1-x}$S$_x$ superconductor.
-We observe two features of the $XY$ quadrupole symmetry: a low-energy quasi-elastic peak (QEP) and an electronic continuum.
-The QEP exhibits critical enhancement upon cooling towards the structural transition at $T_S(x)$.
-Below $T_S(x)$, the QEP diminishes gradually, and a gap with temperature evolution reminiscent of a mean-field order parameter opens in the continuum.
-The intensity of the QEP develops with increasing sulfur doping $x$ and maximizes at $x\approx$ 0.15, while the gap magnitude decreases with the suppression of $T_S(x)$.
-We interpret the development of the gap in the quadrupole scattering channel as the formation of a stripe quadrupole order: a wave of quadrupole moment without charge or spin modulation.
+We use polarization-resolved electronic Raman spectroscopy to study quadrupolar charge dynamics in a nonmagnetic FeSe$_{1-x}$S$_x$ superconductor.
+We observe two types of long-wavelength \textit{XY} symmetry excitations: 1) a low-energy quasi-elastic scattering peak (QEP) and 2) a broad electronic continuum with a maximum at 55~meV.
+Below the tetragonal-to-orthorhombic structural transition at \textit{T\textsubscript{S}(x)}, a pseudogap suppression with temperature dependence reminiscent of the nematic order parameter develops in the \textit{XY} symmetry spectra of the electronic excitation continuum.
+The QEP exhibits critical enhancement upon cooling toward \textit{T\textsubscript{S}(x)}.
+The intensity of the QEP grows with increasing sulfur concentration \textit{x} and maximizes near critical concentration \textit{x\textsubscript{cr}} $\approx$ 0.16, while the pseudogap size decreases with the suppression of \textit{T\textsubscript{S}(x)}.
+We interpret the development of the pseudogap in the quadrupole scattering channel as a manifestation of transition from the non-Fermi liquid regime, dominated by strong Pomeranchuk-like fluctuations giving rise to intense electronic continuum of excitations in the fourfold symmetric high-temperature phase, to the Fermi liquid regime in the broken-symmetry nematic phase where the quadrupole fluctuations are suppressed.